nxp-imx/meta-nxp-connectivity/README.md

     #If the ota-provider example is to be built
     $ ./scripts/build/build_examples.py  --target imx-ota-provider-app build

+    #If the nxp-thermostat-app is to be built for certification device reference
+    $ ./scripts/examples/imxlinux_example.sh examples/nxp-thermostat/linux/ out/nxp-thermostat debug

 The apps are built in the subdirectories under out/, the subdirectory name is the same as the argument specified after the option --target when build the examples.
 For example, the imx-all-clusters-app executable files can found in \${MY_Matter_Apps}/connectedhomeip/out/imx-all-clusters-app/.